-The episode finished and we watched the balloons fall and plummet all over the two grand finalists.
-My neighbour reached right for our home telephone to call her household and hear their initial reaction of the finale’s results.
+The episode finished and we watched the balloons fall, and plummet all over the two grand finalists.
+My neighbour reached quickly for our home telephone to call her household so that she could hear their initial reaction of the finale results.

-Simultaneously viewing television shows offer a ready opportunity to share the same experiences (Kubey 1990, pp.320-321).
+Simultaneously viewing television offers a ready opportunity to share the same experiences (Kubey 1990, p.321).
 MasterChef brought together both my neighbours, and my own family, indicating a time we gathered together to review and enjoy a television series.
 Even though current studies show signs of technological determinism surrounding television through the; displacement of reading, exercise, and social isolation (Barker & Petley, 2001), my experience perceived the television as a meaningful place within ‘the family’.

 EyewitnessTVPresentation, 2017, ‘Channel Ten – MasterChef Australia: Top 24 & MasterClass Openers (Season 1) ’, online video, 25 October, Youtube, <https://www.youtube.com/watch?v=idspo-jcLWI>